 Penn Quarter institution Jaleo sticks to what it does best—tapas.
 You'd expect the gazpacho to be excellent here, and it is—as are other favorites like marinated onions with blue cheese, chicken and ham croquettes (served in what looks like a shoe), sautéed cauliflower with dates and olives, and the ever-popular patatas bravas, chunks of fried potato in a spicy tomato sauce.
 Be forewarned; all those small plates inflate the bill quickly, and you can end up paying dearly.

-Newcomer China Chilcano , on the other hand, has created a buzz among D.C. foodies with a similar concept of small plate sharing that emphasizes Peruvian specialties.
+China Chilcano, on the other hand, has created a buzz among D.C. foodies with a similar concept of small plate sharing that emphasizes Peruvian specialties.
 Restaurateur and chef José Andrés adds Asian influences to Peruvian classics like lomo saltado, marinated hanger steak flavored with ginger, soy sauce and shishito peppers.
 The dim sum menu includes such choices as fried pork belly and fried lotus bun with sweet potato, miso and hoisin sauce.
 Other dishes are Peruvian through and through—ají de gallina is a savory chicken stew incorporating rice, pecans, olives and fresh cheese.
-The décor is decidedly festive, making China Chilcano a good choice for family groups or a posse of friends.
+The décor is decidedly festive, making China Chilcano a good choice for friends or family groups.
 Just be mindful that—as at all tapas restaurants—the number of plates can quickly add up to a hefty bill.